 One of the primary objectives of our trips is to motivate participants to explore their Jewish identity through a peer educational experience of historic and contemporary Israel.

-Elite summer fellowship program in Israel for college students.
-Applications are now closed.
-Read our FAQs for more information
+Elite summer internship program in Israel for college students.
+Read more about becoming an Excel Fellow.

 Unique trips acommodate the unique interests and talents of our applicants